tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

             'block5_conv1']
 {% endhighlight %}

-Lets define a class that creates loss model with some additional methods for accessing feature maps from network.
-We have also used these functions in previous post, here we just encapsulated them inside a class.
+Let's define a class that creates a loss model with some additional methods for accessing feature maps from the network.
+We have also used these functions in the previous post, here we just encapsulated them inside a class.

 {% highlight python linenos %}